onflapp/gs-desktop/README.md

 - scriptability - [StepTalk](https://github.com/onflapp/libs-steptalk)
 - intergration with command line utilities / scripts [Tools](https://github.com/onflapp/gs-desktop/tree/main/Applications/Tools)

-It should work on any Debian-based system (I personally use Raspberry PI4 as my main development and user platform) and possibly any modern Linux distribution with a bit tweaking.
+It should work on any modern Debian or Fedora-based system (I personally use Raspberry PI4 as my main development and user platform) and possibly any modern Linux distribution with a bit tweaking.

 ### 1. Install Dependencies